-Scale Not Applicable Very Dissatisfied Dissatisfied Sometimes Satisfied Very Satisfied 1.
-Answered questions concerning purpose for field instruction.
+cie ine number win - - Vowe 50 eale Not Applicable Very Dissatisfied Dissatisfied Sometimes Satisfied Very Satisfied 1.
+Answered questions concerning purpose for Practicum instruction.
 N/A 1 2 3 4 5 2.
-Clarified field education policies when requested to do so.
+Clarified Practicum education policies when requested to do so.
 N/A 1 2 3 4 5 3.
-Described expectations of student performance in field placement.
+Described expectations of student performance in Practicum placement.
 N/A 1 2 3 4 5 4.
 Consulted in reference to content of liaison visit.
 N/A 1 2 3 4 5 5.
 Demonstrated an interest in understanding agency policies and procedures.
-N/A 1 2 3 4 5 6.
-Demonstrated a willingness to actively participate in solving conflict or issues of difference between student and field instructor.
+N/A 1 2 3 4 5 Demonstrated a willingness to actively participate in solving conflict or issues of difference between student and Practicum instructor.
 N/A 1 2 3 4 5 7.
 Participated in determining appropriate learning tasks.
 N/A 1 2 3 4 5 8.
-Monitored student's progress in field placement.
-N/A 1 2 3 4 5 Completed at least two field visits.
-N/A 1 2 3 4 5

-What recommendations do you have to improve Concord's Social Work field instructor's component?
+Monitored student's progress in Practicum placement.
+N/A 1 2 3 4 5 two Practicum visits.
+N/A 1 2 3 4 5 What recommendations component? s do you have to improve (Concord's So cial Work Pr acticum ins tructor's